Ivaprag/devops-compose/README.md

 * PostgreSQL
 * GitLab

-You only need to clone the repo, start docker-compose build && up through the script and here you go, you have all the services from above accessible through `[service].[hostlocalip]'.
+Clone the repo, start through the script and you'll get all the services from above accessible through `[service].[hostlocalip]`.

 ## Setup